oleaamot/nikita-noark5-core/docs/use-case/teaching.md

 #### Case handler

-This dashboard makes use of information related to statistics defined in the Noark 5 standard [1].
+This dashboard makes use of information related to statistics defined in the Noark 5 standard.
 Here they can see things like due-list (restanseliste), case-handling times etc. This is information that has not been specified in the interface standard, but likely will come later.
 Other elements here is to show information related to workflow e.g. messages informing the case-handler that have been assigned new cases to handle or that leader has approved an outgoing